What is Internal Medicine?

 An internal medicine specialist has advanced training including a one-year internship and three-year residency after veterinary school.
 Meet Dr. Kilrain, our internal medicine specialist!

-Our Veterinary Internal Medicine Services
+Our Veterinary Internal Medicine Services in Springfield

 Veterinary internal medicine specialists are skilled at the diagnosis and treatment of diseases affecting the immune systems, cardiovascular systems, urinary, gastrointestinal, endocrine systems and more in a safe and compassionate manner.